Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 2. **Plugin the Zigbee Adapter into your device.**

     It should appear as a device in `/dev`.
 Most of the time, the location is `/dev/ttyACM0`.
 See [Zigbee2MQTT docs](https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html#1-determine-location-of-cc2531-usb-sniffer-and-checking-user-permissions).

-    You can find the adapter in `/dev`
+    To look for the adapter in `/dev` run:
     ``` console
     andreas@nuc:~$ ls -d /dev/*ACM*
     /dev/ttyACM0